Praccen/Praccen.github.io/index.md

 The game can be played [here!](./K2A "K2A Game")
 <br/>
 ### Scuffed Newton
 Scuffed Newton is the start of my own physics engine.
 It is a continuation of the physics engine I made for SPLASH.
-The physics engine is compiled as a DLL for easy usage.
-So far it is mostly a component based collision engine that uses Separating Axis Theorem (SAT) to find collisions (including continous collisions) and provides very simple collision response.
-However, most of the detection part is there (like collision manifolds etc) to start implementing everything needed for dynamic rigidbody collisions.
+Scuffed Newton is compiled as a DLL for easy usage.
+Support functions are implemented to allow explicit linking.
+So far Scuffed Newton is mostly a component-based collision engine that uses Separating Axis Theorem to find collisions (including continuous collisions) and provides a very simple collision response.
+However, most of the detection part is there (like collision manifolds, etc) to start implementing everything needed for dynamic rigid-body collisions.

+The repo is available [here](https://github.com/Praccen/ScuffedNewton "Scuffed Newton repo")
 <br/>
 ### Master thesis on collision detection using neural networks
 Check out my masters thesis which I conducted together with my classmate [Alexander Wester](https://pirat.dev).
 We experimented with using Neural Networks to detect collisions in 3D environments and comparing it to Separating Axis Theorem.